-It is very important to understand the parts of a speaker since it helps to demonstrate how speaker specifications compare to each other.
+It is imperative to understand the parts of a speaker since it helps to demonstrate how speaker specifications compare to each other.

 A complete understanding of how a speaker is built internally provides enhanced knowledge.

 Knowing this helps to visualize what differences count on a different type of speaker for space.

 All speakers share the same essential speaker parts, and those are the driver, enclosure, diaphragm, cone, voice coil, dust cap, spider, surround, driver diaphragm, basket, gasket, magnet, and assembly.

 A loudspeaker is defined as the sound driver or driver.

 The driver is the main element of the speaker system since it converts line-level voltage from your speaker amplifier into sound by pushing and pulling air molecules in waves that the human ear interests as sound.